bgreene2/ComfyUI-Hunyuan-Image-3/README.md

 - An NVMe SSD[^4]

 Recommended (uses CPU offload, but no disk offload)[^5]:
+- Windows[^1]
-- A GPU with 32GB of VRAM
+- An Nvidia GPU with >32GB of VRAM[^1]
 - 192GB of system memory
 - A PCIe 5.0 x16 connection between GPU and CPU

 Ultra (does not use offload)[^5]:
 - Enough VRAM to run entirely on GPU (possibly 192GB of VRAM)

 [^1]: Windows + Nvidia is required when using a GPU with low VRAM, because this combination allows for the driver to fallback to using system memory if graphics memory is full.
 Otherwise some operations will cause the program to crash with OOM.
+Graphics memory usage appears to spike above 32GB of VRAM, so system memory fallback is probably still necessary with an RTX 5090.
 [^2]: The less memory you have, the more weights will have to be offloaded to disk, with a dramatic performance penalty.
 [^3]: When using CPU offload, a major performance bottleneck is in copying weights across the PCIe bus to GPU.
 [^4]: When using disk offload, a major bottleneck is in reading from drive, so you want it to be as fast as possible.